![]() |

 (Savage, Maryland; London, England: Rowman &

-Littlefield Publishers, 1990).
+Littlefield Publishers, 1990)

 Chinese translation

-trans. by Wennan Wang,
+translated by Wennan Wang

-(Shanghai, China: East China Normal University Press, 2011).
+(Shanghai, China: East China Normal University Press, 2011)

 Ethics, Economics, and the Lost Traditions of American Catholicism

-with Royal Rhodes (Eugene, Oregon: Wipf and Stock Publishers, 2009),
+(Eugene, Oregon: Wipf and Stock Publishers, 2009)

-Nineteenth-Century German Social Theory and Classical Antiquity,
+Nineteenth-Century German Social Theory and Classical Antiquity

-edited collection of essays (Savage, Maryland; London,
+collection of essays

-England: Rowman & Littlefield Publishers, 1992).
+(Savage, Maryland; London, England: Rowman & Littlefield Publishers, 1992)

 Echoes of Antiquity in Marx and Nietzsche